pelithne/k8s/workshop.md

 First, get the ACR resource ID using az acr show.
 Update the <Your ACR name> registry name to that of your ACR instance and the resource group where the ACR instance is located.

 ````
-az acr show --resource-group <Your RG name> --name <Your ACR name>
+az acr show --name <Your ACR name> --query "id" --output tsv
 ````
+The acrID will look similar to ````/subscriptions/be82972d-790f-45c3-86a7-e1df4582749e/resourceGroups/registry/providers/Microsoft.ContainerRegistry/registries/plithneracr````

-To grant the correct access for the AKS cluster to pull images stored in ACR, assign the *AcrPull role* using the ````az role assignment create```` command.
+To grant the access for the AKS cluster to pull images from the ACR, you should assign the *AcrPull role* using the ````az role assignment create```` command.
 Replace <appId> and <acrId> with the values gathered in the previous two steps.

 ````
 az role assignment create --assignee <appId> --scope <acrId> --role acrpull